crummy/pPEGjs/README.md

 The `parser.parse` function takes a string and generates a parse-tree object:

     {
-      ok: Boolean, true if there are no errors,
+      ok: boolean, true if there are no errors,

-      err: String, # a short error msg,
+      err: int, # an error code, 0=ok, 1=panic, ...

       show_err: () => a full error report.

       ptree: parse_tree object,

       show_ptree: (fmt) => ptree pretty print string.
                               # default ascii-art tree,
                               # fmt=true for json format.
     }

 The `ptree` parse tree type is JSON data, as defined in [pPEG].